 - U. S. Federal and Canadian law restricts this device to sale by or on the order of a physician or other licensed medical practitioner.
 Outside Canada and the U. S., check with local laws for applicable restrictions. - Use of sharp objects on Front Display Panel will cause permanent damage and will void warranty. - Do not touch, press, or rub the display panels with abrasive cleaning compounds, instruments, brushes, rough-surface materials, or bring them into contact with anything that could scratch the panel. - Use an oxygen analyzer when oxygen is delivered to the infant. - The incubator electronics contain static sensitive components that can be damaged by improper handling.
-Use approved grounding techniques for work areas and service personnel. - The infant tray grounding tabs are sharp; use care when cleaning air flow system.

-- Do not move the incubator by pushing on the infant chamber.
+Use approved grounding techniques for work areas and service personnel. - The infant tray grounding tabs are sharp; use care when cleaning air flow system. - Do not move the incubator by pushing on the infant chamber.
 The infant chamber is not designed to sustain the forces to push the incubator.
 Stress fractures in the infant chamber can occur. - DO NOT leave the 12 volt cord attached to the DC connector of the incubator. - Do not overtighten the infant chamber screws.
-Do not strip the aluminum into which these screws are threaded. - Do not drip cleaning solution through the holes where the swell latches fit into the air flow assembly. - The incubator MUST be plugged into AC power and the battery recharged after any battery usage.
+Do not strip the aluminum into which these screws are threaded. - Do not drip cleaning solution through the holes where the swell latches fit into the air flow assembly.

+- The incubator MUST be plugged into AC power and the battery recharged after any battery usage.
 The battery will sustain damage if drained of power and not placed on recharge soon. - CLEANING AND CARE: Do not autoclave, pressure sterilize, or gas sterilize the incubator, cables, or sensors.
 Use cleaning solutions sparingly as excessive solution can flow into the incubator and cause damage to internal components.
 Do not soak or immerse the incubator or sensors in any liquid.
 Do not use petroleum-based, alcohol, acetone, or other harsh solvents.
-See cleaning instructions of reusable sensors and cables in directions for their use. - Check alarm limits each time the system is used to ensure that they are appropriate for the patient being monitored. - Use only parts, accessories, transducers, and cables designated by International Biomedical for use with the transport incubator.
-Cables and accessories other than those supplied by International Biomedical may result in unacceptable operation of the transport incubator and will void the equipment warranty. - If a sensor or cable is damaged in any way, discontinue use immediately. - The Maxtec MAX-250E oxygen sensor is a sealed device containing a mild acid electrolyte, lead (Pb), and lead acetate.
+See cleaning instructions of reusable sensors and cables in directions for their use. - Check alarm limits each time the system is used to ensure that they are appropriate for the patient being monitored. - If a sensor or cable is damaged in any way, discontinue use immediately. - The Maxtec MAX-250E oxygen sensor is a sealed device containing a mild acid electrolyte, lead (Pb), and lead acetate.
 Lead and lead acetate are hazardous waste constituents and should be disposed of properly, or returned to Maxtec or International Biomedical for proper disposal or recovery. - Pulse oximeter probes and cables are designed for use with specific monitors.
 Only use Masimo sensors and patient cables for Masimo pulse oximetry model.
 Only use Nellcor sensors and patient cables for Nellcor pulse oximetry model.
-Verify the compatibility of the monitor, sensor, and cable before use, otherwise patient injury can result.

-- Only use International Biomedical cable and Maxtec sensor for oxygen monitoring. - Calibrate the oxygen sensor daily when in use or if environmental conditions change significantly (i.e., Temperature, Humidity or Barometric Pressure). - Dropping or severely jarring the oxygen sensor after calibration may shift the calibration point enough to require recalibration. - Oxygen sensor and pulse oximetry cables must be contained within cart or otherwise secured when not in use.
+Verify the compatibility of the monitor, sensor, and cable before use, otherwise patient injury can result. - Only use International Biomedical cable and Maxtec sensor for oxygen monitoring. - Calibrate the oxygen sensor daily when in use or if environmental conditions change significantly (i.e., Temperature, Humidity or Barometric Pressure). - Dropping or severely jarring the oxygen sensor after calibration may shift the calibration point enough to require recalibration. - Oxygen sensor and pulse oximetry cables must be contained within cart or otherwise secured when not in use.